TomerEpshtein/robotics_project/docs.md

 ## My code in the project

-My work was based on the DiscoPygal we've got from the course's staff at assignment 4.<br />
+My work was based on the DiscoPygal package we've got from the course's staff at assignment 4.<br />
 There exists a pull request in the repo which you can always look at